 If these informal attempts to resolve the issue fail, the student can enter the formal procedure at the college level.

-The student should meet with the associate dean for graduate affairs and professional programs who will attempt to resolve the issue by working with the instructor and the department/program.
+The student should meet with the associate dean who oversees the graduate program who will attempt to resolve the issue by working with the instructor and the department/program.
 Contact Graduate Student Services at COSGradStudents@northeastern.edu to schedule the meeting.
 If it is not possible for the associate dean to resolve the issue with the department/program, the associate dean will determine whether or not there is just cause to convene the Graduate Curriculum Committee.

 The decision to convene the Graduate Curriculum Committee will be based upon the following: